ElectronVector/clarify/README.md

 There is an example in [examples/power_button](https://github.com/ElectronVector/clarify/tree/master/examples/power_button).
 You can use `rake` to run the tests (requires installation of Ruby and Rake).

-## Details

-The Clarify macros use nested functions, and so require GCC for compilation.

 ## Limitations

+- The Clarify macros use nested functions, and so require GCC for compilation.
 - You can only have a single `RUN_TESTS()` macro per test file.
 - To define a test, you must have at least one `GIVEN()`, `WHEN()`, and `THEN()` clause.
 - Each `THEN()` stops after the first ASSERT fails.
 Other tests continue to run.